fusion809/fusion809.github.io-old2/_posts/2016/12/OS/00-introduction.md

 **Question:** What is so important about out-of-the-box FUSE support?
 (Hence why did I include it in my infoboxes?)

 **Answer**: FUSE is used for easily mounting file systems without root privileges.
 It is useful for a few things, including running AppImages (the cross-distribution packaging formats).

+### Question 4
+**Question:** What is the relevance of the default file system of operating systems?

+**Answer:** File systems are relevant for a few different reasons.
+The main reason is that the [Btrfs][9] file system used by openSUSE allows for snapshots of the operating system to be taken, that one can rollback to if the operating system becomes unusable later.
+This can be incredibly handy, especially when one is using openSUSE Tumbleweed which I have found incredibly easy to inadvertently break, rendering it unusable.